Download the pdf handout for the Certified Utility Arborist (CUA) Apprenticeship with the information found on this page

 Steps to become a Utility Arborist Apprentice

-- You must have a Sponsor who is either a Certified Tradesperson or has Sign-Off Authority and has registered with the ITA.
-Click here for Sponsor information
+Step 1: Register the apprenticeship with the ITA.
+You must have a Sponsor who is either a Certified Tradesperson or has Sign-Off Authority and has registered with the ITA.
+Click here for Sponsor information.
+HortEducation.ca can be your sponsor for the school duration if you do not have employment in the field.
+Contact HortEducation.ca – [email protected]

-- You and your sponsor can register and manage your apprenticeship online, using the ITA Direct Access system.
-Follow the ITA instruction videos on ‘creating your account’ and ‘registering with a sponsor’.
-If you prefer to use a paper-based system, complete the Apprenticeship and Sponsor Registration Form with your sponsor and mail or fax to the ITA (contact info is on the form).
+- If you prefer to use a paper-based system; or, this is the sponsor’s first apprentice registration since either completing their Certified Utility Arborist Certificate of Qualification or receiving sign-off authority status, complete the Apprenticeship and Sponsor Registration Form with your sponsor and mail or fax to the ITA (contact info is on the form).

-- Register with Electrical Industry Training Institute (EITI) for in-school training
+Step 2: Register for Technical Training.
+Register with Electrical Industry Training Institute (EITI) for the in-school training portion of the apprenticeship.

 - Remember that you may be eligible for tax credits starting at $1000 per completed level.